redhat-cip/software-factory/docs/fqdn.rst

 SF comes with the `lecm <https://github.com/Spredzy/lecm>`_ utility to automatically manages TLS certificate.
-To support let's encrypt https security, you need to enable this option in sfconfig.yaml (and run sfconfig.sh after).
+To support let's encrypt https security, you need to enable this option in sfconfig.yaml (and run sfconfig.py after).

 .. code-block:: yaml